ZapeeoSheikh/Hacktoberfest2022/README.md

 <br/>

-HacktoberFest Developement in given language.
+HacktoberFest Developement of given language are only accepted here.

 Just fork it and add a hello world to contribute for hacktober fest and send a Pull Request!